uyousafzai54/uyousafzai54/README.md

 ### Hi, I'm Umar Yousafzai 👋

-I'm an incoming software engineering student at the University of Waterloo in Fall 2020.
+I'm an incoming Software Engineering student at the University of Waterloo in Fall 2020.
 I have previously worked as a research student at Princess Margaret Cancer Centre to analyze image registration algorithms for tumour delineations.
 I'm interested in the intersection between software engineering and medicine.

 🔭 Current Work:
 * Creating a Ray Tracing program in C++